gauravpsalvi/iegen/W1_Informal.md

 Hi Dave,

-How have you been since we last met?

-I though I'd drop you a line and see if you fancy coming over for Bonfire night which is on November 5th.
+How have you been since we last met?I though I'd drop you a line and see if you fancy coming over for Bonfire night which is on November 5th.

 Bonfire night is a great event in England particularly in my hometown.
 It starts as soon as the sun has set because the event is held around a hude bonfire.
 As the weather is cold, the bonfire adds wonderful warmth.
 On the fire, there's